History of Guyana

 The history of Guyana begins about 35,000 years ago with the arrival of humans coming from Eurasia.
-These migrants became the Carib and Arawak tribes, who met Alonso de Ojeda's first expedition from Spain in 1499 at the Essequibo River.
+These migrants became the Kalina and Lokono tribes, who met Alonso de Ojeda's first expedition from Spain in 1499 at the Essequibo River.
 In the ensuing colonial era, Guyana's government was defined by the successive policies of the French, Dutch, and British settlers.

-During the colonial period, Guyana's economy was focused on plantation agriculture, which initially depended on slave labor.
+During the colonial period, Guyana's economy was focused on plantation agriculture, which initially depended on slave labour.
 Guyana saw major slave rebellions in 1763 and 1823.
-Following the Slavery Abolition Act 1833, 800,000 enslaved Africans in the Caribbean and South Africa were freed, resulting in plantations contracting indentured workers, mainly from India.
+Following the British Slavery Abolition Act 1833, 800,000 enslaved Africans in the Caribbean and South Africa were freed, resulting in plantations contracting indentured workers, mainly from India.
 Eventually, these Indians joined forces with Afro-Guyanese to demand equal rights in government and society.
-After the Second World War, the British Empire pursued policy decolonization of its overseas territories, with independence granted to British Guiana on May 26, 1966.
+After the Second World War, the British Empire pursued policy decolonisation of its overseas territories, with independence granted to British Guiana on 26 May 1966.
 Following independence, Forbes Burnham rose to power, quickly becoming an authoritarian leader, pledging to bring socialism to Guyana.
 His power began to weaken following international attention brought to Guyana in wake of the Jonestown mass murder suicide in 1978.

 After his unexpected death in 1985, power was peacefully transferred to Desmond Hoyte, who implemented some democratic reforms, before being voted out in 1992.
 The People's Progressive Party (PPP/C) served as the country's ruling party from 1992 to 2015.
 It was unseated following the victory of David Granger's Afro-Guyanese political coalition of A Partnership for National Unity and Alliance for Change (APNU+AFC) in 2015.
 In 2020, the PPP/C returned as the ruling party of Guyana in a contested election.